MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 That gap between 11% and 19%+ isn't just a profitability difference.
 It's a valuation multiplier.
 Service Leadership's data shows that top-quartile MSPs earn roughly 2.5x the bottom-line profit percentage of their median peers, regardless of size, age, or geography.
 Meanwhile, roughly one in five MSPs report operating at a loss in any given quarter.
 The profitability spectrum is wider than most founders appreciate, and where you sit on it has direct consequences for how buyers view your business.

-As we covered in the PE evaluation framework, buyers aren't purchasing your revenue.
+As covered in the PE evaluation framework, buyers aren't purchasing your revenue.
 They're purchasing a risk-adjusted stream of future cash flow.
 EBITDA is their primary lens, but the raw number is just the beginning.
 What follows is a Quality of Earnings analysis that strips your financials to what the business actually earns on a normalized basis.

 For founder-operated MSPs, this is where the margin story often changes.
 The most common QoE adjustments that shrink reported EBITDA are owner compensation below market rate (the founder paying themselves $80K when the role warrants $200K+), personal expenses running through the business, and family members on payroll in roles that don't justify the compensation.
-Legitimate add-backs can go the other way: one-time legal costs, non-recurring systems investments, above-market rent to a founder-owned property.
+Legitimate add-backs can go the other way, one-time legal costs, non-recurring systems investments, above-market rent to a founder-owned property.

 The valuation impact is significant.
-As we've covered in previous articles, sell-side QoE reports ($25,000-$75,000) consistently produce positive ROI through higher multiples and faster closes.
+As covered in previous articles, sell-side QoE reports ($25,000-$75,000) consistently produce positive ROI through higher multiples and faster closes.
 But for margin analysis specifically, the key insight is that buyers are testing whether your margins are real.
 An MSP reporting 18% EBITDA margins where the founder is significantly undercompensated doesn't actually have 18% margins.
 Buyers know this, and they adjust.

 The Efficiency Signals: Service Margin and Revenue Per Employee